lusee-night/refspec/README.md

 ## Building for pybind11

 An example of a command line (for demonstration only).
 Note using the automatic generation of relevant include file names by python3, and automatic naming of the shared library which will be loaded as a Python module.
 ```bash
 g++ -I../include -I../extern -O3 -Wall -shared -std=c++11 -fPIC $(python3 -m pybind11 --includes) SpecConfig.cpp SpecOutput.cpp SignalGenerator.cpp RefSpectrometer.cpp pfb.cpp -lfftw3 -lfftw3f -o refspec$(python3.10-config --extension-suffix)
 ```

+## CI

+The Python interface is now a part of the CI Action sequence on GitHub.

 ## Docker